rayzurbock/smartalarm/README.md

 ### Revision History

+**Version 2.1.0.
+Released 2014-11-04**
+* Added voice notifications using devices with 'Speech Synthesis' capability.
+Currently, implemented only in the
+[VLC Thing](https://github.com/statusbits/smartthings-vlc), as far as I know.
+* New notification options.
+You can now select notification options for alarm notifications and status change separately.
+* Increased the number for telephone numbers used for SMS notifications from two to four.
+* Fixed broken push notifications.

 **Version 2.0.0.
 Released 2014-11-02**
 * Simplified zone management.
 Each sensor is now treated as a separate zone.
 The number of zones (sensors) is unlimited.